sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

-### Execute API
+### Execute the API

-In this step you try out the API to get product details as a response from the remote component.
+In this step you try out the API to get product details as a response from the web shop.

 1. Go to the **Resources tab**.